 Old Diesel in Your Bad Boy Lawn Mower

 I didn’t pay attention to the type of vehicles that were filling up at the location.
-It wasn’t until I had to change my fuel filter on my vehicle when I noticed it was black.
+It wasn’t until I had to change the fuel filter on my vehicle that I noticed it was black.
 Since then, I have used a fuel station that has dedicated diesel customers.

-Not only should you pay attention to where you purchase diesel, you should also make sure you store any diesel away from moisture, light and heat.
+Not only should you pay attention to where you purchase diesel, but you should also make sure you store any diesel away from moisture, light, and heat.
 Add a fuel additive like Sea Foam to stabilize your fuel so it lasts longer.

 When installing a new fuel filter, make sure the arrow on the side of the filter is pointed in the direction of the fuel flow.
 This means the arrow must be pointed toward your carburetor and away from the fuel tank.